 Capitalism is going to smash itself at this rate.”

-Karen: Recently you cited Thomas Picketty in an article for The Guardian to help stimulate a constructive conversation on capitalism?
+Recently you cited Thomas Picketty in an article for The Guardian to help stimulate a constructive conversation about income inequality?

-Karen: The recently published Inequality Report in 2016 estimates that inequality will cost the Australian economy $13.1 billion by 2019.
-In your campaign wrap speech you stressed that: “we need to go beyond ticking off the check box of social movements and address structural conditions of inequality.”
+The recently published Inequality Report in 2016 estimates that inequality will cost the Australian economy $13.1 billion by 2019.
 What would you like to see emerge in a meaningful national conversation on our economic system In Australia?

 “We need to talk about why power is concentrated in particular ways and what it does then to the society as a whole.”